 Analysis of data with multiple levels of aggregation typically begins by calculating the proportion of the total variance that can be attributed within- and between-group components.

 This is operationalized in terms of the intraclass correlation coefficient (ICC), which is defined as where $\sigma{Between}^2$ and σ{Within}^2 are estimates of the unique within-ALJ and between-ALJ variance, respectively.
 The ICC can be interpreted as the proportion of the observed variance that can be attributed to between-ALJ factors.
 Values close to zero indicate that most of the variance occurs within-ALJs, while values close to 1.0 indicate that most of the variance is at the ALJ level.

-$$ICC = \frac{\sigma{Between}^2}{\sigma{Between}^2 + \sigma{Within}^2},$$

-Estimates of the two variance components were obtained from a general linear mixed model analysis with monthly data nested within ALJ.
-An unconditional model was specified with no predictor variables, but a randomly varying intercept that captured the mean for each ALJ.
+$$ICC = \frac{\sigma{Between}^2}{\sigma{Between}^2 + \sigma{Within}^2},$$ no predictor variables, but a randomly varying intercept that captured the mean for each ALJ.
 The analysis was conducted using the MIXED procedure in the SAS software package.
 A separate variance analysis was conducted for the number of dispositions and the proportion of dispositions falling into each outcome category.
 The results are summarized in Table A-6.